-Electrical plugs in Finland need two round prongs.
-They can be the ungrounded Europlug Type C or the grounded Schukoplug Type E/F. So do you need an electric transformer or just a shape adapter for Finnish outlets?
+Most of Scandinavia uses 220 volts.
+Electrical plugs in Finland look like two round prongs.
+You can use the ungrounded Europlug Type C or the grounded Schukoplug Type E/F. Your device determines whether you will need a simple shape adapter or an electric transformer.

-The converter will reduce the 220 volts from the outlet to provide just 110 volts for the appliance.
-These converters cost a little more than simple adapters.
-Compare prices of converters here.
+A converter will reduce the 220 volts from the outlet to provide just 110 volts for the appliance.

 Due to the complexity of converters and the simplicity of adapters, expect to see a significant price difference between the two.
 Converters are considerably more expensive.